JarmoTro/LibraryAPI/README.md

 VITE_BACKEND_URL="http://localhost:3000/"
 ```

-6. Create data folder inside the Backend folder.
-Create a bookCovers folder inside the data folder.

-7. Navigate to the Backend folder and run "npm start" in your CLI to launch the API
+6. Navigate to the Backend folder and run "npm start" in your CLI to launch the API

 ```powershell
 cd Backend
 npm start
 ```

-8. Navigate to the Frontend folder and run "npm run dev" in your CLI to start the frontend
+7. Navigate to the Frontend folder and run "npm run dev" in your CLI to start the frontend
 ```powershell
 cd Frontend
 npm run dev